Shaukat Hameed Khan: Public service and government work

 In 2005, Khan retired from the Pakistan Atomic Energy Commission as chief scientist and joined the Planning Commission as a consultant, attaching to the Ministry of Industry (MoInd).
 Khan provided the strong advocacy for the Vision 2030 program of which he was its director— the Vision 2030 was a policy measure program that aimed towards defining a preferred future for Pakistan from several possible futures.

-In 2009, Khan left the Planning Commission and affiliated with the Pakistan Institute of Development Economics (PIDC) till 2010 when he accepted an advisory position at the Ministry of Industry in 2010.
-During this time, Khan served on the board of directors of the Heavy Mechanical Complex and later served as the Chairman of the Rhodes Selection Committee.
+In 2009, Khan left the planning commission and affiliated with the Pakistan Institute of Development Economics (PIDC) till 2010 when he accepted an advisory position at the Ministry of Industry in 2010.
+During this time, Khan served on the board of directors of the Heavy Mechanical Complex and later served as the chairman of the Rhodes Selection Committee.
 In 2014, he joined the COMSTECH as its chief coordinator till 2020.

 Academia and public advocacy

 In 2007, Khan joined the Ghulam Ishaq Khan Institute of Engineering and Technology and briefly taught courses on physics before becoming its rector in 2008 till 2009.
 He later instructed courses on physics at the University of Sialkot and later became the university's technical adviser on building up the research engineering programs at the university.
 In 2014, he joined the faculty of science at the Comsats University in Islamabad and was later elevated its chief coordinator.
 In 1969, Khan authored a textbook on Lasers, titled: The Laser Triggered Spark gap, which is roughly based on his doctoral thesis, as well authoring a college textbook, "Optics" for graduates in physics and engineering in 1998.

-At the public circles, Khan is known for his strong public advocacy for science education, and is a member on a platform of Pakistan Tehreek-e-Insaf (PTI) since 2012.
+At the public circles, Khan is known for his strong public advocacy for science education, and is a member on a platform of Pakistan Tehreek-e-Insaf since 2012.